by Meg Ramsey

 Why this is important to you: This talk helps push the point across that Containerized migrations versus traditional migrations make it a less monolithic undertaking.
 It covers migration basics and then delves into containers, migration factories and a real-world use case experience from Flux 7.

 Session Title: FINRA in the Cloud: the Big Data Enterprise

 Session Link: https://www.youtube.com/watch?v=9zAFWOb_bCo

 Why this is important to you: FINRA discussed their cloud migration, application transformation, data management, redesign of stack, cloud architecture, tools and technologies in their journey to AWS.
 They are dealing with volumes in the range of 20 Petabytes and 75 billion events, both real-time and continuous data transfers from many agencies.
-By 2018, they are expected to migrate all their portfolios to AWS and intend to shut down all their data centres meeting their promises of cost and performance with cloud realisation.
+By 2018, they are expected to migrate all their portfolios to AWS and intend to shut down all their data centers meeting their promises of cost and performance with cloud realization.

 Note: Large scale data storage, management, real time processing and analytics are needs of many customers dealing with huge amounts of data and AWS services are a good consideration for both cost savings and for scalability and high performance processing needs.

 Why this is important to you: Very insightful talk, presented well, with lessons learned from a drastically different company than most, but some of the lessons carry over well.

 Session Title: Manage Inventory, Patching, and System Images for Your Hybrid Cloud

 Why this is important to you: This talk is very helpful for handling predominantly Windows workload-based enterprise needs in a hybrid cloud environment.
 Good insights are provided around AMI management/automation, monitoring and patch compliance etc.

 Session Title: Disaster Recovery & Business Continuity for Financial Institutions